ESCAPE FROM NEW YORK

 The City at first seems like total chaos.
 The subway is inhabited by the cannibalistic "crazies" who come out to feed at night.
 But gradually we see that there is a culture here, a sort-of feudalism which is what you'd expect.
 Some areas of the city are relatively safe and even have running cars and electricity.
 And all parts of the city pay homage to The Duke of New York (Isaac Hayes).

-Snake meets a variety of interesting locals including Cabbie (Ernest Borgnine: WILLARD [1971], GATTACA), Maggie (Adrienne Barbeau: THE FOG, CREEPSHOW, UNHOLY) and a former partner in crime named Harold (Harry Dean Stanton: ALIEN, THE GREEN MILE) who now calls himself "Brain".
+Snake meets a variety of interesting locals including Cabbie (Ernest Borgnine: WILLARD [1971], THE DEVIL'S RAIN, DEADLY BLESSING, GATTACA), Maggie (Adrienne Barbeau: THE FOG, CREEPSHOW, UNHOLY) and a former partner in crime named Harold (Harry Dean Stanton: ALIEN, THE GREEN MILE) who now calls himself "Brain".
 But will he rescue the president?
 And will there be more electronica music?

 I can't tell you that but I can provide a